Carleton College Cowling Arboretum

 Cowling Arboretum (or The Arb) is an arboretum of 800 acre adjacent to Carleton College in Northfield, Minnesota.
-It is located on a natural border between prairie and forest habitat, and in part on the floodplain of the Cannon River, and is open to the public without any fees.
+It is located on a natural border between prairie and forest habitat, and in part on the floodplain of the Cannon River.
+Its 15 mi of trails are open to the public for free year-round.

 The Arboretum was established by Donald J. Cowling and Harvey E. Stork in the 1920s for education, conservation, and recreation.
-It is a Minnesota State Game Refuge, with some 10 mi of trails, and displays both native and non-native trees and shrubs.
+It is a Minnesota State Game Refuge.